schlegel11/JFXAnimation/README.md

  ```

  Now the end value function is called every interpolation step of the action.<br>
- You could define your own condtions or other methods in it.
+ You could define your own conditions or other methods in it.

  The same is valid for the interpolator e.g.: